19hours/sg-statutes/Acts/Merchant Shipping Act.md

 (b) it was reasonable not to have made such arrangements.

-### Master or seaman may claim discharge if ship is unsafe
+### Crew member may claim discharge if ship is unsafe

 111\.
-If a ship is an unsafe ship, the master or seaman belonging to the ship shall not be deemed to have committed a breach of his agreement by reason of his having refused to sail in the ship while it is unsafe; and any master or seaman so refusing may claim his discharge unless the ship is made safe within a reasonable time.
+If a ship is an unsafe ship, a crew member belonging to the ship shall not be deemed to have committed a breach of his agreement by reason of his having refused to sail in the ship while it is unsafe; and any crew member so refusing may claim his discharge unless the ship is made safe within a reasonable time.

+[Act 6 of 2014 wef 01/04/2014]

 ### Obligation of shipowner to crew with respect to use of reasonable efforts to secure seaworthiness

-112\.—(1) In every contract of service, express or implied, between the owner of a ship or the person employing the master and seamen and the master or any seaman thereof, there shall be implied, notwithstanding any agreement to the contrary, an obligation on the owner of the ship that the owner of the ship and the master and every agent charged with the loading of the ship or the preparing of the ship for sea or the sending of the ship to sea shall use all reasonable means to ensure the seaworthiness of the ship for the voyage at the time when the voyage commences, and to keep her in a seaworthy condition for the voyage during the voyage.
+112\.—(1) In every contract of service, express or implied, between the owner of a ship or the person employing the crew members and any crew member thereof, there shall be implied, notwithstanding any agreement to the contrary, an obligation on the owner of the ship that the owner of the ship and the master and every agent charged with the loading of the ship or the preparing of the ship for sea or the sending of the ship to sea shall use all reasonable means to ensure the seaworthiness of the ship for the voyage at the time when the voyage commences, and to keep her in a seaworthy condition for the voyage during the voyage.

+[Act 6 of 2014 wef 01/04/2014]

 (2) Nothing in this section —